-- Internalized oppression causes X people to:

-- Hate themselves (as individuals)

-- Hate X people (as a group)

-- Some symptoms of internalized oppression:

-- X people do not support X businesses, and so ensure continued poverty of the X community

-- In-fighting over the limited X resources instead of cooperating to increase the quantity of X resources

-- Possibly begrudgery

-- Recipe for internalized oppression has two ingredients:

-- Frequent anti-X insults

-- Censor positive images of X people

-- Respond by creating & promoting positive images of X people
+Summary ■ Internalized oppression causes X people to: - Hate themselves (as individuals) - Hate X people (as a group) Some symptoms of internalized oppression: 5.
+Summary - X people do not support X businesses, and so ensure continued poverty of the X community - In-fighting over the limited X resources instead of cooperating to increase the quantity of X resources - Possibly begrudgery ■ Recipe for internalized oppression has two ingredients: - Frequent anti-X insults - Censor positive images of X people Respond by creating & promoting positive images of X people 26 25 Internalized Oppression

-Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions:
+AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE TRAINING COURSE training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so,